-Editor’s Note: The biggest problem with affiliate marketing is the products are high priced bullshit.
+Editor’s Note: A key problem with affiliate marketing is that many products are high priced bullshit.
 Diet pills that don’t work.
 Dating sites full of fake profiles.
+“Foreign currency trading scams” banned by the SEC.
 Garbage Sweepstakes.
-Most people would be embarassed to promote this sort of junk.
-But what if there was one you could be proud of?
+I’ve got an ethical issue with pushing this junk.
+But what if there was one you can be proud of?

 Why sell SaaS – Software As A Service?